The Pocket Guide to Cancer and Spirituality

 In whole person care, we often refer to three dimensions: body, mind, and spirit.
 But if you rely on your oncologist as the main source of treatment resources, finding spiritual care may take some extra effort.

-Your doctor or another person on your cancer team may also be willing to talk with your pastor, faith healer, or spiritual leader, especially if they understand the importance of spirituality and religion in cancer care.
-They can also help you find spiritual care by connecting you with a chaplain, a therapist, a support group, or meditation class at the hospital or cancer center.
+Your doctor or another person on your cancer team may also be willing to talk with your pastor, faith healer or spiritual leader, especially if they understand the importance of spirituality and religion in cancer care.
+They can also help you find spiritual care by connecting you with a chaplain, a therapist, a support group or a meditation class at the hospital or cancer center.

 Requesting a spiritual assessment

 A spiritual assessment is another way to include spirituality and religion in your cancer care plan.
-An assessment is a tool, similar to an outline or list, that allows you or your health-care provider to consider spiritual beliefs, concerns, and desires.
-While the tools listed below were designed for used by chaplains and other providers, you can use them for yourself or a loved one, changing “the patient” to “you.”
+An assessment is a tool, like an outline or list, which allows you or your clinician to consider spiritual beliefs, concerns, and desires.
+While the tools listed below were designed for use by chaplains and other health care team members, you can use them for yourself or a loved one, changing “the patient” to “you.”

 Spiritual assessment tools include: